Company Brain Prerequisites: The Architecture of AI Readiness

 The Bottom Line

 A Company Brain is not a tool you procure.
-It is a capability you earn through executive sponsorship, governed data, mastered entities, and a semantic layer that compiles intent into deterministic SQL.
-Skip the foundations and you join the 95% MIT NANDA documented: pilots that ship, dashboards that demo well, and zero P&L impact when finance asks.
+It is a capability you earn through executive sponsorship, a semantic contract that defines business intent, data governance that enforces it, and a semantic execution layer that compiles it into deterministic SQL.

 The 5% that win do not have better models.
 They have a CDO with budget authority, one disputed metric resolved into a single definition, one domain mastered to 95% completeness, and one lighthouse use case that proved the pattern before the second was funded.